-8.2 Lactation
+8.2 Lactation Risk Summary

 It is not known whether ondansetron is present in human milk.
-There are no data on the effects of Ondansetron Injection on the breastfed infant or the effects on milk production.
-However, it has been demonstrated that ondansetron is present in the milk of rats.
+There are no data on the effects of Ondansetron on the breastfed infant or the effects on milk production.
+However, it has been demonstrated in the control of the effects on milk production. strated that ondansetron is present in the milk of rats.
 When a drug is present in animal milk, it is likely that the drug will be present in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for

-Ondansetron Injection and any potential adverse effects on the breast-fed infant from Ondansetron Injection or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Ondansetron and any potential adverse effects on the breast-fed infant from Ondansetron or from the underlying maternal condition.